Kern County Lyft Accident Lawyers

 Contact The Police

 Law enforcement authorities will go to your location and preserve the accident scene.
-They will also draft an incident report, which will be valuable evidence if you decide to pursue compensation later.
+They will also draft an incident report, which can be valuable evidence if you decide to pursue compensation later.

 Gather Solid Evidence